1and1/ioc-unit/ioc-unit-resteasy/README.md

 if restassured can be found by ioc-unit-resteasy in the test-classpath, it can be used in the testcode.

+**But**: Make sure not to override the RestAssuredConfig.
+The Initial Configuration will make sure that the RestResources and Providers will be registered in the Resteasy-Mockdispatcher!
+To change the RestassuredConfig always use `Restassured.config`

 ### example

     @RunWith(IocUnitRunner.class)